 If you feel that you would like to discuss helping your child at home then please speak with your child’s class teacher, who will be happy to share ideas and strategies with you.

 What before and after academy care do you provide?

-- We offer a breakfast club for all children which starts at 8:00.
-This is at a cost of £1.00 per day and children have a choice of fruit juice, a warm drink, cereals and toast.
+- We offer a Free Magic breakfast club for all children which starts at 8:00.
+Children have a choice of fruit juice, cereals and toast.